-Justin has also represented accounting firms and their professionals in investigations by the Securities and Exchange Commission, the Public Company Accounting Oversight Board and the Illinois Department of Financial and Professional Regulation.
-These matters have included negotiations with regulators, written submissions and depositions or testimony.Justin currently serves as a co-chair of the American Bar Association’s Professional Services Liability Section.
+In addition to litigation experience, Justin has represented accounting firms and their professionals in investigations by the Securities and Exchange Commission, the Public Company Accounting Oversight Board and the Illinois Department of Financial and Professional Regulation.
+Justin’s representation of clients in these matters included negotiating with regulators, providing written submissions and representing clients in depositions or testimony.